davidwhiting/snowflake-quickstart/intro.md

+# AutoML with Snowflake and H2O Driverless AI

 ## Introduction

 H2O Driverless AI is an artificial intelligence (AI) platform for automatic machine learning.
-Driverless AI automates some of the most difficult data science and machine learning workflows such as feature engineering, model validation, model tuning, model selection, and model deployment.
-It aims to achieve highest predictive accuracy, comparable to expert data scientists, but in much shorter time thanks to end-to-end automation.
-Driverless AI also offers automatic visualizations and machine learning interpretability (MLI).
-Especially in regulated industries, model transparency and explanation are just as important as predictive performance.
-Modeling pipelines (feature engineering and models) are exported (in full fidelity, without approximations) both as Python modules and as Java standalone scoring artifacts.
+Driverless AI automates the most difficult data science and machine learning workflows such as feature engineering, model validation, model tuning, model selection, and model deployment.
+Modeling pipelines (feature engineering and models) are exported as standalone scoring artifacts.

-In this tutorial, we present a thorough introduction to the Driverless AI platform through an example using the famous Lending Club Loans dataset (citation).
-Our goal is to predict loan default for Lending Club customers based on historic data.
-We will use Driverless AI to
+This tutorial presents a quick introduction to the Driverless AI platform on Snowflake.
+Our goal is to build a classification model that predicts whether a Lending Club customer will default on their loan.

+We will use Snowflake and Driverless AI to

 - **import** the data from Snowflake,
 - **explore** the data using summary descriptive statistics and automated visualizations (AutoViz),